or the first three decades of the twentieth century, the fabled

 Luisa journeyed wherever her fancy took her–Venice, Rome,

 Paris, Capri–collecting palaces and a menagerie of exotic

 animals and spending fortunes on lavish masquerades.
-Her appearance
+Her personal visual aesthetic

 made her a legend throughout the continent.
 She was tall and thin.

 A thick blaze of flame-coloured hair crowned her pale, almost